Abortion in Japan: History

+Fearing a decline in birth rates in the following decades, the nationalist Konoe cabinet decided to implement a series of pro-natalist measures.
+On 22 January 1941, the Outline for the Establishment of Population Policy (人口政策確立要綱, Jinkō Seisaku Kakuritsu Yōkō) was approved, which included among its policies the prohibition of abortion.

 In 1940, the National Eugenic Law stopped short of explicitly calling abortion legal by outlining a set of procedures a doctor had to follow in order to perform an abortion; these procedures included getting second opinions and submitting reports, though these could be ignored when it was an emergency.
 This was a daunting and complicated process that many physicians did not want to deal with, and some sources attribute the fall in abortion rate between 1941 and 1944 from 18,000 to 1,800 to this legislation.

 After World War II, Japan found itself in a population crisis.
 In 1946, 10 million people were declared at risk of starvation, and between the years 1945 and 1950, the population increased by 11 million.
 In 1948, in the wake of the Miyuki Ishikawa case, Japan legalized abortion under special circumstances.
 The Eugenic Protection Law of 1948 made Japan one of the first countries to legalize induced abortion.
 In 1949, a revision passed which provided abortion in the case of extreme physical or economic distress to the mother.
 A further stipulation was added in 1952 requiring that the mother meet an economic threshold of poor living conditions to obtain an abortion.
 The whole law was revised as the Maternal Health Protection Law in 1996.

 Statistics

+Abortion statistics

-Overall, in 2019, the total number of abortions officially reported was 156,430, representing a 56 percent decrease from the number reported for 2000.
-The overall abortion rate changed from 22.3 to 15.3 abortions per 1,000 women aged 15-39 years.
+Overall, in 2019, the total number of abortions officially reported was 156,430, representing a 56% decrease from the number reported for 2000.
+The overall abortion rate changed from 22.3 to 15.3 abortions per 1,000 women aged 15–39 years.
 Going further back, there were 598,084 abortions in 1980 and 1,063,256 in 1960.
-In 2019, 49 abortions were reported for women aged 13 and under, and a further 3,904 for women aged 14–17.
-Some 39,805 abortions were performed on women aged 20-24.
+In 2019, 49 abortions were reported for girls aged 13 and under, and a further 3,904 for girls aged 14–17.
+Some 39,805 abortions were performed on women aged 20–24.

 In 2020, according to the health ministry, there were 145,340 abortions, down 7.3% from the previous year.

 According to researchers, in more than 99 percent of cases, the reason reported for performing an abortion was to protect the woman's health; this percentage remained constant during 1975–1995.
 The same researchers also suggest that while official figures may be lower than the true rate of abortion due to under-reporting by doctors in order to lower tax bills and protect patient identities, trends may be "reasonably accurate".

+Legislation

+Background

+The whole law was enacted as the Eugenic Protection Law in 1948 and revised as the Maternal Health Protection Law in 1996.